-Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key ROW Manual: Program office policy or manual will be revised to require documentation of choice of non- disability specific setting for these services.
-The person centered process documentation is currently under review and these requirements will be incorporated into the most appropriate document 3 Ensures an individual's rights of privacy, dignity and respect, and freedom from coercion and restraint.
-LAC: ROW Rule Title 50, Part XXI, Subpart 13, Chapters 161 Louisiana ROW Manual: Residential Options Waiver LAC: §16329 Shared Living Services partially compliant - Setting selected by participant LAC: Clients rights will be documented in licensing rule and in program manual ROW Manual: LAC: A ROW Manual: B
+Specific Requirement Regulation Other Outcome of Review Remediation Timeline -

+Document Required See Key

+be incorporated

+into the most

+appropriate

+document

+ROW Manual:

+Program office

+policy or manual

+will be revised to

+require

+documentation of

+choice of non-

+disability specific

+setting for these

+services.

+The person

+centered process

+documentation is

+currently under

+review and these

+requirements will

+be incorporated

+into the most

+appropriate

+document

+3 Ensures an individual's LAC: ROW LAC: LAC: LAC: A

+rights of privacy, dignity ROW Rule Manual: §16329 Shared Living Clients rights will ROW

+and respect, and freedom Title 50, Part XXI, Subpart Residential Services partially be documented in Manual: B

+from coercion and 13, Chapters Options W compliant - Setting licensing rule and

+restraint.
+161 Waiver selected by participant in program manual

+Louisiana Provider including privacy in the ROW Manual:

+Administrative Manual shared setting

-Specific Requirement Administrative Code Click on "Title 50", page 25 of TOC Other Document Provider Manual Rights and Responsibiliti es for Individuals Requesting or Receiving HCBS Waiver Services including privacy in the shared setting §16313 -Host Home - partially compliant - setting takes into account needs for privacy Silent on all other aspects ROW Manual: Partially compliant - Clients' rights form includes dignity and respect but is silent on all Remediation Required Update Clients Rights and responsibilities to include right to privacy, freedom from coercion and restraint.
-Update residential settings to include right to privacy in living unit or bedroom Timeline - See Key 4 Optimizes, but does not regiment, individual initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact.
-LAC: ROW Rule Title 50, Part XXI, Subpart 13, Chapters 161 Louisiana Administrative Code Click on "Title 50" ROW Manual: Residential Options Waiver Provider Manual LAC: Partially compliant \$16101 - to promote independence through strengthening the individual's capacity for self-care, self-sufficiency and community integration \$16103 - to utilize the principles of self- LAC: Update program rule and manual in introduction to require all services to fully meet this requirement.
-ROW Manual: Update program rule and manual in introduction to LAC: A ROW Manual: B
+Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key Code Click on "Title 50", page 25 of TOC Rights and Responsibiliti es for Individuals Requesting or Receiving HCBS Waiver Services §16313 -Host Home - partially compliant - setting takes into account needs for privacy Silent on all other aspects ROW Manual: Partially compliant - Clients' rights form includes dignity and respect but is silent on all others.
+Update Clients Rights and responsibilities to include right to privacy, freedom from coercion and restraint.
+Update residential settings to include right to privacy in living unit or bedroom 4 Optimizes, but does not regiment, individual initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact.
+LAC: ROW Rule Title 50, Part XXI, Subpart 13, Chapters 161 Louisiana Administrative Code Click on "Title 50" Go to page 25 of TOC ROW Manual: Residential Options Waiver Provider Manual LAC: Partially compliant §16101 - to promote independence through strengthening the individual's capacity for self-care, self-sufficiency and community integration §16103 - to utilize the principles of self- determination and to supplement the family and/or community supports that are available to maintain the individual in the LAC: Update program rule and manual in introduction to require all services to fully meet this requirement.
+ROW Manual: Update program rule and manual in introduction to require all services to fully meet this requirement.
+LAC: A ROW Manual: B